Allan Baker and Kevin Crump: Parole, legislation and court appeals

-The effect of the 1997 determination by McInerney J was that Crump had some prospect, however minimal, of being released on parole after November 2003.
+The effect of the 1997 determination by McInerney was that Crump had some prospect, however minimal, of being released on parole after November 2003.
 In 2001, the Parliament of NSW passed further legislation that was intended to ensure that Baker, Crump and other never-to-be-released prisoners could only ever be released on their deathbeds or if they were so incapacitated that they would pose a threat to nobody.
 In 2003, Crump sought parole; however, this was rejected by the Parole Board due to the 2001 legislation.
 In May 2012, the High Court rejected Crump's challenge to the 2001 legislation despite the ad hominem component of legislation apparent in the Second Reading Speech.

-In February 2016, the NSW Court of Criminal Appeal dismissed Crump's application for leave to appeal the 1997 sentence determination of McInerney J.
+In February 2016, the NSW Court of Criminal Appeal dismissed Crump's application for leave to appeal the 1997 sentence determination of McInerney.

 Media

 The crime was depicted in an episode of the documentary series Crime Investigation Australia.